ibm-cloud-docs/cloud-object-storage/help/faq.md

 1024

+**How can I find out the total size of my bucket using the API?**

+It's not possible to fetch the size of a bucket with a single request.
+You'll need to list the contents of a bucket and sum the size of each object.

 **Can I migrate data from AWS S3 into {{site.data.keyword.cos_full_notm}}?**

 Yes, you can use your existing tools to read and write data into {{site.data.keyword.cos_full_notm}}.
 You will need to configure HMAC credentials allow your tools to authenticate.
 Not all S3-compatible tools are currently unsupported.
 For more details, see [Using HMAC credentials](/docs/services/cloud-object-storage/hmac/credentials.html).